Kenyas Ruto Vows full Response After Deadly Anti-tax Protests - UrduPoint

 "I hereby put on notice the planners, financiers, orchestrators, abetters of violence and anarchy."

-The White House appealed for calm and 13 Western nations -- including Canada, Germany and Britain -- said they were "especially shocked" by the scenes outside parliament.
+The United States appealed for calm and 13 Western nations -- including Canada, Germany and Britain -- said they were "especially shocked" by the scenes outside parliament.

+UN chief Antonio Guterres was "deeply concerned" by the violence and "saddened" by the reported deaths and injuries, his spokesman Stephane Dujarric said.

+African Union Commission chief Moussa Faki Mahamat also expressed his "deep concern" and called on the country to refrain from further violence.

-Mainly youth-led rallies have galvanised outrage over proposed tax hikes and simmering anger over a cost-of-living crisis to fuel rapidly growing demonstrations that have caught the government off guard.
+Outrage over proposed tax hikes and simmering anger over a cost-of-living crisis fuelled rapidly growing demonstrations that have caught the government off guard.

 "This is the voice of the young people of Kenya," said Elizabeth Nyaberi, 26, a lawyer at a protest.
 "They are tear gassing us, but we don't care."